jaycore/mobox-patched/README.md

 2. Download mobox_patched_1.0.tar.gz

-3. Back up your termux data because it will be replaced .
+3. Back up your termux data or it will be replaced .

 Open termux terminal and execute this command.
 ```bash